alialobidm/metamask-design-system/packages/design-system-react-native/src/components/AvatarBase/README.md

 # AvatarBase

-The `AvatarBase` component is the base component for all avatar variants.
+The `AvatarBase` is the base component for avatars.

 ---